magepeopleteam/mage-eventpress/readme.txt

 👉[Advanced Coupon Code Addon](https://mage-people.com/product/mage-coupon-advanced-for-woocommerce/) 👈
 The Advanced Coupon code addon helps admins create coupons based on per-event ticket type, and buying qty 👉[Event Waitlist Addon](https://mage-people.com/product/woocommerce-event-waitlist-addon/) 👈 Our waitlist addon will help you add a waitlist form to your event page when tickets sell out.
-Customers can register for the waitlist, and admins will get email notifications when seats become available.

 👉[Event Book an Event From Dashboard](https://mage-people.com/product/woocommerce-event-book-an-event-from-dashboard/) 👈 This book event dashboard addon will add a feature to purchase tickets from the WordPress admin panel.